-And the Kirkwood case is tactfully transferred to Ellen North by her superior, because he does not want to be linked to a case that might setback his ambitions.
+And the Kirkwood case is tactfully transferred to Ellen North by her superior, because he does not want to be linked to a case that might put major setbacks on his ambitions.

 Already a female police officer is almost crippled by the enemy when she was working on the case.
 So, the terror faced by Ellen North is huge.

 Now enter two unexpected characters, one: a ex-lawyer turned popular author, Jay Brooks, who wants to get close to Ellen and, the second: ex-lover of Ellen and a famous high-profile lawyer, who is now hired by the accused person in Kirkwood case.

 If you happen to follow the ABC network’s police procedural drama Castle, you would feel that the basis for the lead pair ‘Castle-Beckett’ relationship is drawn from the romantic relationship between Ellen North and Jay Butler Brooks in this book 🙂

 Ellen North receives threatening calls at midnight, a small part of the chill factor the author shoves onto the audience.

-Though this is the second book in the Deer Lake series by Tami Hoag, this book can be enjoyed as a standalone book too.
+I love the fact that even though this is the second book in the Deer Lake series by Tami Hoag, this book can be enjoyed as a standalone book too.

-A great heroine, a strong hero, super nasty villain and, other very well-developed characters make this book a wonderful read.
+A great heroine, a strong hero, a super nasty villain and other very well-developed characters make this book a wonderful read.

 Enjoy this thoroughly mysterious adventure and have a great time.